cjdbarlow/bedside-notebook/anaesthesia/vascular/spine-protection.md

 	* Decrease CVP
 	* Avoiding CSF pressure increases
 * **Lumbar drain**
-	* Optimise spinal perfusion pressure by draining CSF
-	Drain to **10mmHg**.
 	* Recommended in patients with high risk of ischaemia
+	Carries a spinal cord injury risk of ~1-3%.
+Discuss with the surgeon for:
+		* Thoracic stents
+		* Non-fenestrated stents
+		* Open AAA
+		* Previous aortic hardware
 	* Reverses poor perfusion caused by spinal cord oedema
-	* Also facilitates regional hypothermia of cord
+	* Also facilitates regional hypothermia of cord, if desired
 	Aim to cool at the watershed area of T8-L1.
+	* Technical aspects:
+		* Use an epidural kit to place a spinal drain
+		* Optimise spinal perfusion pressure by draining CSF
+		Drain to **10mmHg**.
+Limit drainage to:
+			* 20mL in first hour of surgery
+			* 40mL in any four hour period
+		* If nerve injury indicated on SSEPs or MEPs, drain 10ml of CSF and augment MAP
+		* Leave in for 1-3 days post operatively
 * **Hypothermia**
 May be:
 	* Active